 Has anyone ever told you that you need to get your priorities in check?
 When I hear this, I not only think that it is a harsh statement, but it seems they might be suggesting that you are acting irresponsible and judging the way you choose to live your days—your life.
-We unknowingly make day-to-day decisions, big and small, that we prioritize without even knowing it.
+We unknowingly make day-to-day decisions, big and small, that we prioritize.

 After the long Memorial Day weekend, a co-worker asked me what I did and if I had a nice day off.
 I explained how I made a shoe wall that was built with bookshelves from Ikea, something I’ve been dying to do.
 She laughed and said, “So that was the priority for the weekend!?” and I thought, “YES!” but it was more than that.
 Sure, I could’ve been more productive and done laundry, worked out or gone grocery shopping, but I didn’t.
 It would be easy for someone to say, “Haha, priorities of a basic millennial.”
 Honestly, it was more than just the shoes (and a lot of them) … I needed that weekend to build a space for myself, one that I felt comfortable and happy to walk into.
 I think it’s choices like that, the kind that may seem silly to others, are the ones we need without even realizing why at the time.